tsweeney256/interleave_playlist/docs/input/scope/group-scope.md

-# Global Scope
+# Group Scope

 ## Description

-The group scope refers to the set of options for a particular group from the optional list of `groups` from the location scope.
+The group scope refers to the set of options for a particular group from the optional list of `groups` from the [location scope](/input/scope/location-scope).

-This scope inherits hierarchical options from the location scope, and transitively inherits options from the global scope, if not overridden by the location scope.
+This scope inherits hierarchical options from the location scope, and transitively inherits options from the [global scope](/input/scope/global-scope) if not overridden by the location scope.
-This scope may also override any options from the location scope, taking affect for the defined group.
+This scope may also override any options from the location scope, taking effect for the defined group.

 In order to use group level options, it is required to use the regex option from the location